 That’s not to say that you can’t find plenty of gifts that say “I love you” without requiring you to take out a second mortgage.
 Here are some online finds for less than $50 that won’t cramp your style.

 QUEEN OF HEARTS.
 Etsy is the go-to online resource for cute-as-a-button handmade goods.
 On Etsy, you deal directly with the artists and craftmakers who set their own, surprisingly reasonable prices.
 This means you not only save money, but you may also even be able to come up with one-of-a-kind or custom options that just aren’t available down at the mall.
-Seriously, all you have to do is type “heart” in the search field, and you’ll come up with countless romantic gifts, such as this sterling silver heart pendant necklace from nicolesarvaydesigns that will have her—literally—wearing her heart on her sleeve. $26 at www.etsy.com.
+Seriously, all you have to do is type “heart” in the search field, and you’ll come up with countless romantic gifts. www.etsy.com.

 PRET A PORTER.
 If she’s always on her MacBook, let her ditch the humdrum laptop totes you’ll find at most computer stores (yes, Apple Store, we’re talking to you).
-This ultra-chic floral laptop case from Shanghai Trio is both gorgeous and strong, made with plasticized cotton for durability. $48 at www.candystorecollective.com.
+An ultra-chic laptop case that expresses her personal style will go a long way.

 TOUCHDOWN PASS.
 For those with a passion for the pigskin, these vintage college football calendars aren’t just cool to look at, they’re a collectors item.
 Each team calendar, ranging from the classic Cal vs. Stanford rivalry to Boston College to Penn State, contains 12 frame-ready, 11″x14″ reproductions of classic game day program covers. $18.95 at www.asgardpress.com.